Natalie2509/english-for-designers/02_first_impression/first_impression.md

 ### 3) THE AUTHENTIC MEDIA
 This is my new current and professional project.
 I create Instagram content, marketing strategies, and much more.
-I can be creative, have a strong voice, and work with amazing people.
+I can be creative and work with amazing people.
 I see great potential in the company and I’m excited to see where it will go.
 I am very satisfied with my "job."

 [Autentická Media - Tým](https://www.autentickamedia.cz/tym)